outdreamer/build-a-cure/docs/tasks/examples.md

             - 'errors are not definitively a negativity structure'
               - 'errors can be positivity structures, depending on the error variables (like cost vs. potential created by error solution or solution process)'
                 - 'errors have structural variables (position/direction)'
-                  - 'error outputs sometimes include measurable information, indicating the structural variables (position/direction) of the error'
+                  - 'error outputs sometimes include measurable info, indicating the structural variables (position/direction) of the error'
-                    - 'measured error information can lead to organization of resources in the direction of the error'
+                    - 'measured error info can lead to organization of resources in the direction of the error'
                       - 'organization can be a causative factor in generating solutions'

             - 'error structure types include errors in structure variables (like direction/degree)'